Skip to content

 Body Trimmer Comparison

-In my experience, both trimmers manscape well (and the same) from the neck downwards (especially down there in the nether regions), but the 4.0 Pro packs in a few more bells and whistles.
+In my experience, the 3.0 Plus and 4.0 Pro trimmers manscape well from the neck downwards (especially down there in the nether regions), but the 4.0 Pro packs in a few more bells and whistles.

 Below, I’ve broken down the similarities and differences, as well as my experience, and I’ll recommend which makes sense based on your budget and priorities.